jordanlei/deep-reinforcement-learning-cartpole/README.md

 # Deep Reinforcement Learning with CartPole in Pytorch
 ## About
 This repository explores 3 different Reinforcement Learning Algorithms using Deep Learning in Pytorch.
 The methods used here include Deep Q Learning (DQN), Policy Gradient Learning (REINFORCE), and Advantage Actor-Critic (A2C).
+The goal of the agent is to balance a pole on a cart for the maximum amount of time possible without it falling over.
+The task and documentation can be found at OpenAI Gym: https://gym.openai.com/envs/CartPole-v0/

 <p align="center">
   <img src="saved_dqn_cartpole/movie.gif" width="280">